AURA: Autonomous Upskilling with Retrieval-Augmented Agents: Abstract

 \section{Abstract}

-We study the combinatorial explosion involved in translating high-level task prompts into deployable control policies for agile robots through multi-stage reinforcement learning.
-We introduce \textbf{AURA (Agentic Upskilling via Reinforced Abstractions)}, a schema-centric curriculum RL framework that leverages Large Language Models (LLMs) as autonomous designers of multi-stage curricula.
+Designing reinforcement learning curricula for agile robots traditionally requires extensive manual tuning of reward functions, environment randomizations, and training configurations.
+We introduce \textbf{AURA (Autonomous Upskilling with Retrieval-Augmented Agents)}, a schema-validated curriculum reinforcement learning (RL) framework that leverages Large Language Models (LLMs) as autonomous designers of multi-stage curricula.
 AURA transforms user prompts into YAML workflows that encode full reward functions, domain randomization strategies, and training configurations.
-All files are statically validated against a schema before any GPU time is consumed, ensuring reliable and efficient execution without human intervention.
-A retrieval-augmented feedback loop allows specialized LLM agents to design, execute, and refine staged curricula based on prior training results stored in a vector database, supporting continual improvement over time.
-Ablation studies highlight the importance of retrieval for curriculum quality and convergence stability.
-Quantitative experiments show that AURA consistently outperforms LLM-guided baselines on GPU-accelerated training frameworks.
-In qualitative tests, AURA successfully trains \textbf{end-to-end} policies directly from user prompts and deploys them \textbf{zero-shot} on a custom humanoid robot across a range of environments.
-By abstracting away the complexity of curriculum design, AURA enables scalable and adaptive policy learning pipelines that would be prohibitively complex to construct by hand.
+All files are statically validated before any GPU time is used, ensuring efficient and reliable execution.
+A retrieval-augmented feedback loop allows specialized LLM agents to design, execute, and refine curriculum stages based on prior training results stored in a vector database, enabling continual improvement over time.
+Quantitative experiments show that AURA consistently outperforms LLM-guided baselines in generation success rate, humanoid locomotion, and manipulation tasks.
+Ablation studies highlight the importance of schema validation and retrieval for curriculum quality.
+AURA successfully trains \textbf{end-to-end} policies directly from user prompts and deploys them \textbf{zero-shot} on a custom humanoid robot in multiple environments —capabilities that did not exist previously with manually designed controllers.
+By abstracting the complexity of curriculum design, AURA enables scalable and adaptive policy learning pipelines that would be complex to construct by hand. \href{https://aura-research.org/}{aura-research.org}